datatrail-jhu/00_intro/manuscript/07_rstudio_cloud.md

 # RStudio Cloud quiz

 ?
-What is RStudio Cloud used for?
+What is RStudio Cloud primarily used for?

-a) Sending email, sharing documents, and making presentations.
-B) Running code, doing data analysis, and generating plots.
+C) Running code, doing data analysis, and generating plots.
+C) Running R code and carrying out analyses.
+o) Sending email, sharing documents, and making presentations.
-c) Setting up accounts to social media and networking platforms
+o) Setting up accounts to social media and networking platforms.
+o) Calling your family members.
-d) All of the above
+o) All of the above
-e) None of the above.
+o) None of the above.

+?
+What does it mean that a programming language is object-oriented?

+C) As you run code, objects are created to store information
+C) As code is run, objects are created and can be listed
+o) As you run code, objects are purchased from Amazon
+o) As you run code, programs are created and printed out to be read
+o) As code is run, objects are turned into rugs

 {/quiz}